KantaraInitiative/wg-otto/minutes/041-otto_minutes-4-6-2016.md

 The question is what would the federation operator publish about OpenID Connect relying parties.
-Mike proposed that the URI's are interesting, because even though an RP can register these with the OP, trust can be enhanced by the federation publishing (and signign) this information.
+Mike proposed that the URI's are interesting, because even though an RP can register these with the OP, trust can be enhanced by the federation publishing (and sign) this information.

 There is also precedent in SAML federations for asserting a category for the relying party, such as "Research and Scholarship" in the higher education federations.